r-a-dobson/BIOWELL/README.md

 # **BIO-WELL**

-**Introducing `BIOWELL`: An R package that empowers researchers and practitioners to effortlessly create and share customized surveys using the BIO-WELL scale**.
+**Introducing `BIOWELL`: An R package for effortlessly creating and sharing customized surveys that include the BIO-WELL scale**.

-The BIO-WELL scale is an important tool for assessing the **contribution of biodiversity to human wellbeing**.It was developed to address the limited understanding of how interactions with nature and biodiversity impact our health and wellbeing.
+The BIO-WELL scale is an important tool for assessing the **contribution of biodiversity to human wellbeing**.
+The scale was developed to address the limited understanding of how interactions with nature and biodiversity impact our health and wellbeing.

 With the `BIOWELL` package, you have the flexibility to **design surveys tailored to your specific research needs**.

-This **user-friendly** package provides a range of functions and tools to **streamline the survey creation process**, ensuring a seamless and efficient workflow.
+This **user-friendly** package provides a range of functions that **streamline the survey development process**.

 # **What is the BIO-WELL scale?**